Step by step process of publishing your book

-Your manuscript should be on a computer disk (MAC or PC) in one of the popular word processing programs (WordPerfect or Microsoft Word).
+Your manuscript should be emailed in one of the popular word processing programs (WordPerfect or Microsoft Word).
 Many of the proprietary word processing systems will require a disk conversion charge.
 We will also accept manuscripts as an e-mail attachment in Wordperfect, Microsoft Word or ASCII (text).

 The managing editor (who is sometimes also called the copy chief, or the chief copyeditor) supervises the production process.